 Before I knew it I was over 220 lbs. several years of yo-yo diets and nothing ever worked.
 One day I woke up and was 275 lbs and knew I had to do something.
 So I found Mexico Bariatric Center.
 A friend of mine went to Mexico for surgery and used a different company.
 Me being the emergency operator, I did a lot of research on the different companies and felt very comfortable with the info Mexico Bariatric Center provides and the access to several different entities.

 My insurance wouldn’t authorize my surgery, I wasn’t “fat” enough or had enough obese related issues yet.
 But I knew I had to do something.
 I had just left a very unhappy relationship, and I knew this option was what I was looking for.

-We live in a world where everyone wants instant gratification… Heck I am guilty of that.
-And having weight loss surgery sure does in several ways give you that… But the long term you have to be willing to do the work, make the changes, and be accountable.
+We live in a world where everyone wants instant gratification… Heck, I am guilty of that.
+And having weight loss surgery sure does in several ways give you that… But in the long-term you have to be willing to do the work, make the changes, and be accountable.